Mike Pelfini — 15 February 2016

 Ned Herrmann and Ann Herrmann-Nehdi, The Whole Brain Business Book (New York: McGraw-Hill Education, 1996, 2015)

-Mike Pelfini of Michael Pelfini Consulting provides leadership coaching and training for CEOs, senior leaders and executive teams.
+Mike Pelfini is the leadership coach at ForeMeta Coaching, providing 1:1 and peer leadership coaching and training for CEOs, senior leaders and executive teams.
 Mike guides individuals and organizations across thresholds onto paths leading to deeper purpose, rediscovered relevance and greater sustainability…to maximum achievement.